 Keto and exercise – are the two compatible?
 There are some people who believe that the keto diet is not suitable for intense workouts due to its low carb content.
 Their position is that you need a good store of carbs to give you the energy to sustain prolonged exercise.
 Is this correct?
+So lets talk about exercise on a keto diet.

 One thing to immediately point out is that many of the criticisms directed at keto when it comes to athletic performance is that it completely ignores the presence of ketones as fuel!
 The mistake many make is to think that carbs are the only source of fuel humans can use – thereby completely missing the point of the keto diet!
 Yes, of course you can’t exercise without adequate fuel but fuel doesn’t only come in the form of carbs.
 You have plenty of fuel – fat!
 If you’re in ketosis, you have all the fuel you need.